All Episodes

 You could go to jail for five years and be fined a quarter of a million dollars for copying that DVD, and you don't even have to sell it to anybody.

-Same thing happens with CDs, but DVDs, they're the ones that have the big warning on there.
+Same thing happens with CDs, but DVDs, they're the ones with the big warning on there.

 Well, using the current breakthrough immigration bill as a model, I think we can now fix the illegal bootleg problems with DVDs and CDs.